Trousseau-io/trousseau-io.github.io/001-architecture.md

 * Validate authorization access 1 single simple policy (if identity ok, access granted)

 ### MVP1.0 blueprint
+The MVP1.0 architecture aims to be simple and easy to maintain by limiting the code and components.
+Trousseau MVP1.0 will consist of several main components working securely to handle CRUD operations:

+* clectl; the command line interface providing connectivity to one or multiple Trousseau instances and handle CRUD operations
+* trousseaud; the server instance acting as a broker towards the key-value store
+* key-value store; the key-value store is based on a single instance of an encrypted etcd at the current stage

 The architecture takes into consideration two scenarios related to the creation of secrets:
 * existing credentials to become a new secret
 * generating a new secret